wyf0912/LLFlow/README.md

 ### Train
 All logging files in the training process, e.g., log message, checkpoints, and snapshots, will be saved to `./experiments`.

 1. Modify the paths to dataset in the config yaml files.
-We provide the following training configs for both `LOL` and `VE-LOL` benchmarks.
+We provide the following training configs for both `LOL` and `LOL-v2` benchmarks.
 You can also create your own configs for your own dataset.
 ```bash
 .\confs\LOL_smallNet.yml
 .\confs\LOL-pc.yml